eoslick/DefensiveCoding/Vault/Hashicorp/README.md

 accidently get leaked in someway shape or form.

 With this script, the idea is to store API keys in the vault and use the self signed certs to authenticate.

+This script will export various enviornment variables.
+To run the command use `. ./DockerVaultDev.sh`